Airlines call for an end to UK's air passenger tax

-LONDON The UK and Ireland's biggest airlines on Thursday called on the British government to scrap Air Passenger Duty APD.L, saying its negative impact on the economy was outweighing any benefit from the revenue raised.
+LONDON, Nov 17 The UK and Ireland's biggest airlines on Thursday called on the British government to scrap Air Passenger Duty (APD), saying its negative impact on the economy was outweighing any benefit from the revenue raised.

 Passengers have to pay between 24 pounds and 170 pounds in APD, depending on the length of flight, substantially more than when the tax was introduced in 1994.
 Business and first class passengers also have to pay more than those in economy.

-In an open letter to Britain's finance minister George Osborne, the chief executives of Easyjet (EZJ.L), Ryanair (RYA.I), Virgin Atlantic and British Airways owner IAG (ICAG.L) called for an independent report on the economic effects of the tax.
+In an open letter to Britain's finance minister George Osborne, the chief executives of Easyjet, Ryanair , Virgin Atlantic and British Airways owner IAG called for an independent report on the economic effects of the tax.

 They said what is happening in the UK mirrors what occurred in the Netherlands in 2008/9 when a similar air tax was imposed.
 That levy was abandoned after a year following a study which showed the harmful effects on the Dutch economy were nearly four times greater than the revenue it produced.